ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 Measures how well the generated answers match the context and query.
 There are several approaches to calculate that metric:
-- automatically with framework (detailed description provided in section IV.
+- automatically with framework ragas [https://docs.ragas.io/en/stable/] (detailed description provided in section IV.
 Validation Schema)
-- with other llms paper to consider https://arxiv.org/pdf/2305.06311
+- with other llms (paper to consider "Automatic Evaluation of Attribution by Large Language Models" [https://arxiv.org/pdf/2305.06311])
 - manually based on experts output (approach is provided in section IX.
 Measuring and reporting)